wyomingw4w/wyomingw4w.org/_pages/providers.md

-**Utah requires participating in a state-directed, in-person counseling session 72 hours before beginning an abortion procedure, often necessitating two trips to the provider.** Women able to access clinics in Jackson, WY, Colorado, or Montana should consider whether one of those clinics, where no such counseling (and extra trip) is required, is a better option.
+**Utah requires participating in a state-directed, in-person counseling session 72 hours before beginning an abortion procedure, often necessitating two trips to the provider.
+However, you MAY be able to satisfy this requirement with a phone session.
+Be sure to ask.**
+Women able to access clinics in Jackson, WY, Colorado, or Montana should consider whether one of those clinics, where no such counseling (and extra trip) is required, is a better option.

 {% include providers.html state='UT' color='#DC7633' %}